-The REIT defines capital that it manages as the aggregate of its Unitholders' equity, Class B LP Units, mortgages payable and Class C LP Units, convertible debentures, Morguard Facility payable and lease liability.
+The REIT defines capital that it manages as the aggregate of its Unitholders' equity, Class B LP Units, mortgages payable, convertible debentures, Morguard Facility payable and lease liability.
 The REIT's objective when managing capital is to ensure that the REIT will continue as a going concern so that it can sustain daily operations and provide adequate returns to its Unitholders.

 The REIT is subject to risks associated with debt financing, including the possibility that existing mortgages may not be refinanced or may not be refinanced on as favourable terms or with interest rates as favourable as those of the existing debt.
-The REIT mitigates these risks by its continued efforts to stagger the maturity profile of its long-term debt, enhance the value of its real estate properties, maintain high occupancy levels and foster excellent relations with its lenders.
+The REIT mitigates these risks by its continued efforts to stagger the maturity profile of its longterm debt, enhance the value of its real estate properties, maintain high occupancy levels and foster excellent relations with its lenders.
 The REIT manages its capital structure and makes adjustments to it in light of changes in economic conditions and the risk characteristics of the underlying assets.

-The total managed capital for the REIT as at December 31, 2021, and 2020, is summarized below:
+The total managed capital for the REIT as at December 31, 2022, and 2021, is summarized below:

-As at December 31 2021 2020
+As at December 31 2022 2021

-Mortgages payable, principal balance \$1,300,873 \$1,135,377
+Mortgages payable, principal balance \$1,394,444 \$1,300,873

-Class C LP Units and present value of tax payment, principal balance 84,128

 Convertible debentures, face value 85,500 85,500

-Morguard Facility 6,600

-Lease liability 9,065 9,103
+Lease liabilities 16,235 9,065

-Class B LP Units 305,021 274,708
+Class B LP Units 279,014 305,021

-Unitholders' equity 1,484,738 1,270,129
+Unitholders' equity 1,753,475 1,484,738

-\$3,185,197 \$2,865,545
+\$3,528,668 \$3,185,197